apiato/apiato/docs/_docs/A.getting-started/installation.md

 Now let's see it in action

-1. Open your web browser and visit:
+1.a.
+Open your web browser and visit:

 - `http://apiato.dev` You should see an HTML page, with `apiato` in the middle.
-- `http://api.apiato.dev/` You should see a JSON response with message: `Welcome to apiato.`, you can also to go `http://api.apiato.dev/v1` and see a welcome response to your API version 1 landing page
 - `http://admin.apiato.dev` You should see an HTML Login page.

+1.b.
+Open your HTTP client and call:

+- `http://api.apiato.dev/` You should see a JSON response with message: `"Welcome to apiato."`,
+- `http://api.apiato.dev/v1` You should see a JSON response with message: `"Welcome to apiato (API V1)."`,

+Note: Your request MUST contain `Accept` => `application/json` in the HTTP header.

+If you try to open `api.apiato.dev` in browser you will get a **Missing JSON Header Exception**.

 2) Make some HTTP calls to the API: